 Dental service organization invoice processing is the work of turning supplier invoices into usable operational and accounting data across a multi-practice dental group.
 In plain language, it means your team has to capture supplier invoices, extract invoice and line-item data, assign charges to the right practice or entity, and route documents for validation, approval, and payment.
 The bottleneck usually starts before approval, when messy supplier documents arrive in email inboxes, shared drives, or practice-level uploads.

 What makes dental service organization invoice processing different from generic healthcare AP or single-practice bookkeeping is the document mix.
 DSOs deal with multi-location dental supply invoices, mixed PDF or scanned files, credits, backorders, inconsistent vendor layouts, and practice-level allocation rules that can change by entity or cost center.
-According to ADA Health Policy Institute data on dentist DSO affiliation, 13 percent of dentists nationwide were affiliated with a dental service organization in 2022, up from 10.4 percent in 2019 and 8.8 percent in 2017.
+According to the ADA Health Policy Institute 2025 dentist workforce data, the share of U.S. dentists affiliated with a dental support organization more than doubled from 7.2 percent in 2015 to 16.1 percent in 2024.
 As DSOs grow, finance teams need a document-to-structured-data process before they need an approval process.

 Why Dental Supply Invoices Break Generic AP Workflows